 PLW 300 - Pre-Law Internship

 Students considering law school work in a legal office setting, either private or public sector, to learn what the practice of law is like.
 Actual tasks are determined by the site supervisor.
-Placement is determined by the director of the Pre-Law Center.
+Placement is determined by the director of the Center for Legal Studies.
 Course may be repeated for a maximum of 6 credit hours.
 Satisfactory/Unsatisfactory.
 Prerequisite: Consent of the instructor, sophomore standing and 3.0 cumulative GPA.

 PLW 325 - Legal Ethics

 Explore fundamental ethical issues presented to lawyers in United States created by the paradox of the adversarial system and the pursuit of truth.
 Prerequisite: Junior standing

 The focus will be upon critical thinking utilizing advanced legal advocacy and writing skills.
 Experiential learning will be an integral part of each seminar specifically utilizing members of the legal community.
 Prerequisite: PLW 101, PLW 102, PLW 325, or consent of the instructor

 This is the official catalog for the 2021-2022 academic year.
 This catalog serves as a contract between a student and Bradley University.
 Should changes in a program of study become necessary prior to the next academic year every effort will be made to keep students advised of any such changes via the Dean of the College or Chair of the Department concerned, the Registrar's Office, u.Achieve degree audit system, and the Schedule of Classes.
 It is the responsibility of each student to be aware of the current program and graduation requirements for particular degree programs.